knowicki024/capstone-cookbook/README.md

-# Recipe Social Media Application
+# Capstone Cookbook Application
 ## Katie Nowicki

 Your own digital cookbook!
 Keep all your recipes in one location instead of scrolling through endless apps to find something to cook up.
-Share your recipes with friends, create your own recipes, change different recipes to make them more personalized, search through your collection to be able to plan the week or a special event.
+Create your own recipes, change different recipes to make them more personalized, search through your collection to be able to plan the week or a special event.

 ![domain model](<capstone images - Imgur (4).png>)